How to Build Outdoor Waterfalls Inexpensively

 You'll essentially be building four mini-rock walls around the pot, to box it in.
 Make a small trench for the tubing to sit in under the rocks, so that the rocks don't weigh it down.
 This will keep the tubing free so that you can slide it through the pot up or down, at will.
 This gives you the leeway that you need since you won't know exactly what height you'll want the water spouting out until you've finished laying the rocks.

-After laying your first course of rocks in the front, cover them with a sheet of black plastic, 4' long x 3' wide.
+After laying your first course of rocks in the front, cover them with a sheet of black plastic that is 4 feet long and 3 feet wide.
 Extend one end of the plastic up to the top of the plastic pot while tucking the other over the lip of the preformed pond liner and down into the water.
 Disguise this plastic with rocks, so that it won't be visible in the pond.
 Using this cheap plastic is a frugal substitute for the more expensive flexible pond liner that one would use for a larger cascade design (and that you could use in this project, too, if it fits into your budget).
 The plastic serves the same purpose: namely, to catch more water than the rocks alone could and funnel it into the pond.
-Much of the water that would otherwise be lost to splashing strikes against this plastic and falls back into the pond, instead.
+Much of the water that would otherwise be lost to splashing strikes against this plastic and falls back into the pond instead.

 Lay the Rocks and Work With the Tubing